brianrhonea/CarbonEmissionsDB/README.md

 🤝 Collaboration and Acknowledgments

 Special thanks to all team members for their contributions to this project, including database design, SQL development, and presentation preparation.

-This README is designed to effectively communicate the project goals, methodology, and deliverables to a broader audience on GitHub.
-If you’d like, I can help refine specific sections or add diagrams and examples.
+If anyone would like to provide feedback on what I could do better or improve on I am always looking to learn.